alexandreroman/tekton-pipelines-tanzu-extra/README.md

-# Tekton - Carvel package for Tanzu
+# Tekton Pipelines - Carvel package for Tanzu

-This project defines a [Carvel package](https://carvel.dev/kapp-controller/docs/latest/packaging/) for [Tekton](https://tekton.dev), a powerful and flexible open-source framework for creating CI/CD systems for Kubernetes clusters.
+This project defines a [Carvel package](https://carvel.dev/kapp-controller/docs/latest/packaging/) for [Tekton Pipelines](https://tekton.dev/docs/pipelines), a powerful and flexible open-source framework for creating CI/CD systems for Kubernetes clusters.

-This package only includes the [Tekton Pipelines](https://github.com/tektoncd/pipeline) module.
+Please note this package only includes the [Tekton Pipelines](https://github.com/tektoncd/pipeline) module.

 ## How to use it?